SnowPowerCore/Xamarin-Forms-Advanced-Template-Discontinued/README.md

-# Xamarin Forms Advanced Template v.2
+# Xamarin Forms Advanced Template v.
+2
 Xamarin.Forms template.
 Packed with the most useful things for the developer.
 **Updated to second version - please, read description**.
 Feel free to contribute or create issues for this project.